exoad/ansicolor/README.md

   jm_Ansi.make("Hello World").red_bg().blink_fast().print();
   ```
+  > [!NOTE]
-  > **Note**: If didn't supply an argument with the `make()` function, you can always supply your content at the end!
+  > If didn't supply an argument with the `make()` function, you can always supply your content at the end!
 On the other hand, if you supplied the argument beforehand, you can still supply at the end and it will append to your original string.

 #### Turn it off!